Muscular Dystrophy UK, a company limited by guarantee and a registered charity, is governed by a Board of Trustees.

 Charles Scott

 Charles started his career in corporate finance with Wood Gundy in Toronto.
-He joined Morgan Stanley in US equity sales in 1985, and left the firm as Chief Operating Officer of Morgan Stanley UK in 2007.
-He served as a Trustee of the Morgan Stanley International Foundation from 1992-2007, and as Chairman from 1993-2000.
+He joined Morgan Stanley in 1985 and left the firm as Chief Operating Officer of Morgan Stanley UK in 2007, after serving as Head of Equity Sales, Europe and Head of Investment Research, Europe.
+He was a Trustee of the Morgan Stanley International Foundation from 1992-2007, and Chairman from 1993-2000.

-In addition to his role with Vantage Investment Advisory, Charles serves on a number of Polar Capital Fund Boards, and is a Managing Director of Imprimatur Capital Limited.
-He has been a long-standing supporter of the work of Muscular Dystrophy UK, as well as an active supporter of the Q Trust and the charity’s annual Sports Quiz.
+Charles serves on a number of Polar Capital Fund Boards, is Chairman of MAN Fund Management UK Limited and is on the Investment Advisory Committee of Brasenose College Oxford.
+He has been a long-standing supporter of the work of Muscular Dystrophy UK, as well as an active supporter of the Q Trust.
+Charles sits on MDUK’s Finance and Appointments and Remuneration Committees.

 Martin Cardoe